yoda-vid/texttrix/readme.txt

 Instructions for use:
 -Double-click on the Jar Ajar[tm] self-extracting file, "TextTrix-x.y.z-installer.jar".
-Follow the instructions to unpack the file.
+Follow the instructions to unpack and launch the program.
--Double-click on "TextTrix.jar" in the directory that you unpacked
+-The installed program can be re-launched by running the JAR file again.
+The JAR file will detect the previous installation and launch the program.

 Options and preferences:
 Most options can be set in the Preferences window.
 The following